Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-1.md

 title: Abanden
 weight: 1
 ---
 Alix' family was certain that a boulder the size of a hill would stop the Smashers.
 The defense had landed in their lap by sheer luck; a waste product of Darus, God of Stone, experimenting with his magic.
-They could not have moved that boulder into position in a million years, not with a million foxes.
+They could not have moved that boulder into position in a million years, not even with a million foxes.
 As it was, there were only four of them: Alix, his sister, and his parents.

 Now the boulder perfectly closed off the den they'd dug deep into the dirt.
 A wall between them and everyone else.
 Between them and the Smashers.

 How wrong they were.

 Alix studied an insect crawling over the stone.
-The purple fox had memorized an entire list of all insects he'd seen and their behavior, just as he knew all possible types of rock and their properties.
-This one, he knew, was unbreakable.
+The purple fox had memorized a long list of all insects he'd seen and their behavior, just like he'd studied all possible types of rock and their properties.
+The stone that protected them, he knew, was unbreakable.
 Not even a mammoth at full speed would make a dent.

 The family shivered in the dark.
 Relaxed and confident, but still cold.
 Since the asteroid wiped out the dinosaurs, all of Somnia had been plunged into an ice age.

 _As it happens, dear reader, cold temperatures lead to larger animals, such as mammoths.
-The disappearance of dinosaurs---large monsters that carelessly trample you underfoot---also helped.
-Alix was not a small fox as you know them today, but a much larger ancestor that the godchildren called Giant Foxes._
+The disappearance of dinosaurs---large monsters that carelessly trampled you underfoot---also helped.
+Alix was not a small fox as you know them today, but a much larger ancestor that the godchildren called Giant Foxes.
+Their whiskers long as tails, their eyes like those of owls._

 "Get away from the boulder, Alix," his mother hissed.

-He didn't respond.
-His body couldn't move, not because it was frozen, but because it lacked the energy.
+He didn't respond; his body proved immovable.
+Not because it was frozen, but because it lacked the right chemistry to do so.
 All his energy was used to keep his eyes open and his brain running.
 Even if he wanted---and he really didn't---he would lack the willpower to reposition his paws.

 Yes, this was a Silverfish insect.
 He'd seen them before.
 He admired them.
 Efficient they were, their gray bodies hard to see against the gray---